jeevasidarth/Infin/README.md

 Each worker's weekly premium is computed individually from their verified platform earnings and their zone's historical disruption rate.

+## Expected Earnings Forecast (ML-Based)

+Instead of using a simple average, InFin predicts each worker’s expected daily earnings using a time-series forecasting model.

+### Why this matters
+Gig worker income is highly variable:
+- Weekends have higher demand
+- Weather disruptions reduce earnings
+- Seasonal patterns affect delivery volume

+Using a static average would lead to inaccurate pricing and payouts.

+### Model Approach
+We use a time-series model (Exponential Smoothing) trained on:

+- Last 4 weeks of earnings history
+- Day-of-week patterns (weekday vs weekend)
+- Delivery volume trends
+- Seasonal effects (monsoon, festivals)

+### Output
+expected_daily_earnings = ML predicted value for next day

+### Data Window
+We use a rolling 4-week window as it provides the best balance between:
+- Recency (captures current behavior)
+- Stability (reduces noise)

+## Data Pipeline

+1. Earnings data is collected per worker and stored in `earnings_history`
+2. A weekly job trains the forecasting model per worker
+3. Engine 1 uses this predicted value to compute weekly premium

 ```
 weekly_premium = ROUND(
   expected_daily_earnings